thoughtworks/build-your-own-radar/README.md

-.A library that generates an interactive radar, inspired by [thoughtworks.com/radar](http://thoughtworks.com/radar).
+A library that generates an interactive radar, inspired by [thoughtworks.com/radar](http://thoughtworks.com/radar).

 ## Demo